-Some of the jobs that maritime workers do involve loud sounds, and hearing loss over years of doing these kinds of jobs is a very real possibility.
-While some may experience only minor loss of hearing, other workers may almost completely lose the ability to hear.
-Either way the loss can be devastating and have a huge impact on a person’s future.
+Hearing loss is common in maritime workers because many jobs involve loud equipment and environments.
+While some may experience only minor hearing loss, other workers may almost completely lose hearing ability.
 If you have experienced any hearing loss because of your maritime work, you may be able to get compensation thanks to maritime law.

 What Causes Hearing Loss?

 Aging-related hearing loss is not uncommon.
 As much as 25% of the population will eventually lose some hearing ability as they age.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area